Ziploc: History

-In 1951, a company called Flexigrip was formed by Romanian Steve Ausnet who purchased rights and set of patents from Dane Borge Madsen who originally developed the plastic zipper.
-Ausnet then licensed rights from a Japanese company, Seisan Nippon Sha) who had incorporated plastic minigrip type zippers into bags.
+In 1951, a company called Flexigrip was formed by Romanian Steve Ausnet who purchased rights and a set of patents from Dane Borge Madsen, original developer of the plastic zipper.
+Ausnet then licensed rights from a Japanese company, Seisan Nippon Sha, who had incorporated plastic minigrip type zippers into bags.

-The initial products for the Flexigrip and other plastic zippers (such as the sliderless zippers (toptite) were looseleaf binder inserts and flat briefcases.
+The initial products for the Flexigrip and other plastic zippers (such as the sliderless zippers known as toptite) were looseleaf binder inserts and flat briefcases.
 Thereafter, the marketing efforts were directed at packaging products in plastic zipper bags, which turned out to be the principal market for the Flexigrip, Inc. products.
-From this a company called Minigrip was formed.
-In 1964 Minigrip (Flexigrip) negotiated exclusive manufacturing and selling rights with Dow Chemical Company for the grocery trade (supermarkets) in the United States.
+From this, a company called Minigrip was formed.
+In 1964, Minigrip negotiated exclusive manufacturing and selling rights with Dow Chemical Company for the grocery trade in the United States.
 A company by the same name was formed to produce and market Minigrip bags.
 It turned out to be enormously successful.